 The comprehensive formulary is a list of all drugs covered under your CareSource Dual Advantage plan.
-The formulary consists of more than 3,000 medications.
 Additionally, CareSource provides monthly formulary updates to keep information current.

 For information about changes to our formulary, please review the Notice of Formulary Changes below.
 For the most up-to-date formulary information, use our online Find My Prescription tool.